ED questions Sonia for two hours, Cong uses occasion to stage show of strength | Law-Order

 "The officers of ED shd have gone to her residence even if they had questions to ask of Sonia Gandhi," he said on Twitter.

-''Yet again the Extended Department (ED) of BJP is insulating the party from people's anger towards price rise, joblessness and inflation.
-By repeatedly calling opposition leaders with zero evidence against them is deliberate political vendetta carried out on behalf of the BJP,'' Shiv Sena leader Priyanka Chaturvedi.
+''Yet again the Extended Department (ED) of BJP is insulating the party from people's anger towards price rise, joblessness, and inflation.
+By repeatedly calling opposition leaders with zero evidence against them is deliberate political vendetta carried out on behalf of the BJP,'' said Shiv Sena leader Priyanka Chaturvedi.

 The issue echoed in Parliament as well where the Congress and other Opposition parties sought to raise the issue.